-We evaluate Celerity over a LAN testbed illustrated in Fig. 4, where four PC nodes (A, B, C, D) communicate over a LAN dumbbell topology.
+We evaluate Celerity over a LAN testbed illustrated in Fig. 7, where four PC nodes (A, B, C, D) are connected over a LAN dumbbell topology.
 The dumbbell topology represents a popular scenario of multi-party conferencing between branch offices.
 It is also a "tough" topology - existing approaches, such as Simulcast and Mutualcast, fail to efficiently utilize the bottleneck bandwidth and optimize system performance.

-Figure 4: The "tough" dumbbell topology of the experimental testbed.
+Figure 7: The "tough" dumbbell topology of the experimental testbed.
 Two conference participating nodes A and B are in one "office" and another twos nodes C and D are in a different "office".
-The two "offices" are connected by directed links between gateway nodes E and F, each link has a capacity of 0.48 Mbps.
+The two "offices" are connected by directed links between gateway nodes E and F, each link having a capacity of 480 kbps.
 Link propagation delays are negligible.